top of page

 May Kids Transform Past Board Member

-Lori is a practicing entertainment attorney in NYC, and a passionate yogi and mom.
+Lori is a practicing entertainment attorney and a passionate yogi and mom.
 She is a strong believer in MAY Kids' mission.
+She now lives in Colorado.

 Deep gratitude to the wonderful educators, artists and yoga teachers